Kidnapped German curator Hella Mewis freed by Iraq military | DW | 24.07.2020

 Months of deadly protests

-Since then, hundreds of people have died in protest-related violence.
+Hundreds of people have died in protest-related violence since October.
 About two dozen activists were shot dead by unidentified men, and dozens more were kidnapped.

 Last week, Hisham al-Hashemi, a prominent jihadism expert, was gunned down outside his home in Baghdad by two men on a motorcycle.